andrewshell/fedwikifeeds/README.md

-# fedwikiriver
+# fedwikifeeds
-River of updates across the FedWiki network
+RSS 2.0 feeds and OPML subscription lists for the FedWiki network